 Baking soda (Sodium bicarbonate) creates an abrasive impact on the door metal that’help remove the paint – it’s also effective on surfaces such as wood and glass – it’s luckily non-toxic.

-So, the baking soda blasting process is non-hazardous while the chemical is also food-grade which means its can be used both at home, commercially and for industrial application in removing paint coats.
+So, the baking soda blasting process is non-hazardous.
+Simultaneously, the chemical is also food-grade, which means it can be used both at home, commercially, and for industrial applications in removing paint coats.

 Other Alternatives to Removing Paint from Metal Door